mariscellaneous/RelativeAccumulation/README.md

 Can be found in:
 - Output/Read_Relative_Accumulation_Pickle.ipynb
-- RelativeAccumulationRates.p
+- Output/RelativeAccumulationRates.p

-With python file reader found in Read_Relative_Accumulation_Pickle.ipynb
+With Python file reader found in: Read_Relative_Accumulation_Pickle.ipynb

 ---